gameqa/api-is/readme.md

     └── server.ts     # starts express server and chron tasks

 Each of these modules share a different purpose and should be individually maintained needing only each others interface to operate.
 That is these folders should only import from the root level of one another.

+# The mobile app
+The mobile app can be found [here](https://github.com/cadia-lvl/qa-crowdsourcing-api)